 It was actually nice and sunny at this point which was fortunate as it had been a chilly start to the day and most people had turned up wearing coats!

-It was a really fun afternoon out and completely worth the money – you are a bit packed in and the food and drink really wasn’t great but it was so cheap and the trip itself was fun.
-They advise you get there early, which we ignored, and I wouldn’t recommend doing that as we were lucky to fit 8 of us together – they really do pack you in there!
+It was a really fun afternoon out and completely worth the money.
+You are a bit packed in and the food and drink really wasn’t great but it was so cheap and the trip itself was fun.
+They advise you get there early, which we ignored, and I wouldn’t recommend doing that as we were lucky to fit 8 of us together – they really do squeeze you in there!

 Day trip to Pula